By: Marilyn L. Davis

-How often do you wish you could record all of your observations, still participate in conversations and then have enough material for a memorable post?
+How often do you wish you could be fully engaged in the conversation and yet remember enough to have great material for a post?

 Thoughts and Observations: Write Them Down

 I’m a firm believer in the writer’s notebook, whether it’s a leather-bound journal or your computer.
 It’s that place where we put random thoughts and observations on paper.
 If you’re not keeping a notebook or file, you won’t know what thought you had last Tuesday that will work nicely for your piece on Friday.

-Don’t worry about the rhyme or reason of them until you finalize your topic.
-On Thursdays, I pull together these accidental thoughts, any observations I’ve made about my niche topics, and take the time to categorize and store them on the computer under “Darlings”, which are not complete unto themselves.
+Don’t worry about the rhyme or reason for jotting them down until you finalize your topic.
+On Thursdays, I pull together these random thoughts, any observations I’ve made about my niche topics, and then take the time to categorize and store them on the computer under “Darlings,” which are not complete unto themselves.
 But some are sentences or even a paragraph that I know will work for Two Drops of Ink or for From Addict 2 Advocate.
 Sometimes these snippets are opposing or contrasting points of view about a topic.
 But I’ve found that conflicting choices produce some excellent writing.

 When you review these odds and ends, ask yourself: